 Guess what, chocolate is healthy.
 Well, that is only partially true, but at least we got your attention.
 The raw cacao bean increases nitric oxide and is loaded with antioxidants.
 Cacao can lower blood pressure and markers of inflammation.
 Unfortunately, chocolate is loaded with sugar.
 Save it for special occasions and skip the milk chocolate.
 Only go for the dairy-free dark variety.
-I like to add raw cacao to my breakfast “cereal” of nuts and seeds along with coconut flakes and homemade nut milk.
+I like to add raw cacao to my breakfast “cereal” of nuts and seeds along with chia seeds and almond milk.

 This delicious fruit boosts nitric oxide and is a tremendous anti-inflammatory.
 Pomegranate is an avoid for Blood Type B. It also reduces oxidative stress, a leading factor in the production of coronary artery disease.
 Polyphenols in the pomegranate assist in converting dietary nitrite to nitric oxide.
 These same polyphenols block nitric oxide from converting back to nitrite.

 Pomegranate inhibits the formation of monocyte chemoattractant protein, a molecule that recruits inflammatory cells to the blood vessel lining.
 This is a major factor in coronary artery disease.
 Cranberries and other berries would have similar benefits.

 Most people know that walnuts are high in heart-healthy vitamin E. But because of their high amount of L-arginine, walnuts keep the blood vessels running freely.
 Interestingly, walnuts look a lot like the human brain, so eat them for brain health as well.
 Most other nuts are a good source of arginine.
 Soak your nuts for six hours prior to using.
 Try out these Organic Walnuts.
 If you had a gallbladder removed.
 I heard Dr. Oz say you should avoid walnuts

 Also known, as rocket lettuce, arugula is the highest source of nitrates known.
 This bitter green is perfect in salads or sautéed with other veggies.
 We mix with grilled onions and use on top of our grass-fed burgers.
 I usually eat it straight out of the bag in handfuls.